 - 1 cup sugar

 - 1 tablespoon vanilla extract

 - 2 large eggs at room temperature

 - 144 pieces candy corn

-In a large mixing bowl, cream together butter, sugar, Monk Fruit In The Raw and salt.
+- In a large mixing bowl, cream together butter, sugar and salt.
 Beat until light and fluffy.
 Add vanilla and eggs one at a time, continuously beating.

 I hope you enjoy this recipe and that you and your family have a fun and safe Halloween!